lastrafda/calculator-fs/README.md

 # A Simple Calculator

-This is a calculator build with ReactJS.
-I dediced to use `useReducer` to manage the state because I wanted to try something that Steve Kinney mentions on Frontend Masters.
-He states that using `useReducer` allows you to write unit tests more easily, since you don't need to care about mounting components, you just care about the state.
+This is a calculator built with ReactJS.
+I decided to use `useReducer` to manage the state because I wanted to try something that Steve Kinney mentions on Frontend Masters.
+He states that using `useReducer` allows you to write unit tests more easily, since you don't have to worry about mounting components, you just have to worry about the state.

 ## Try it live!